 While it doesn't sound quite as good as the other speakers we tested, the Harman Kardon Onyx Studio 4 is still able to belt out a decently melodious tune at a much lower price.
 It also offers a very cost effective solution to providing a multi-room speaker system: it can just be unplugged and toted around the room with you.
-Sure, you can't have music playing in multiple rooms at once, but if you just want good sound that can easily follow you from the kitchen, to the living room, to the bedroom, the Studio 4 can get you there for less than $200 (street price, just ignore the absurd list price).
+Sure, you can't have music playing in multiple rooms at once, but if you just want good sound that can easily follow you from the kitchen, to the living room, to the bedroom, the Studio 4 can get you there for a budget price.
 That's something none of our other speakers can accomplish.

 Harman Kardon Onyx Studio 4 Review